 The passage and chamber align perfectly with the sun on the Winter Solstice, leading some scholars to believe that the entire site was used for religious and ceremonial purposes.
 This also reinforces the concept that ancient people of Europe celebrated the returning sun and longer days ahead.
 This was a highly significant event for them.
 Newgrange.com states that they believe the site was actually a temple with “…astrological, spiritual, religious and ceremonial importance, much as present day cathedrals are places of prestige and worship where dignitaries may be laid to rest.”

-Unlike Stonehenge, however, it appears that the large stones surrounding the mound were found and transported locally from an area near the Boyne river.
+Unlike Stonehenge, however, it appears that the large stones surrounding the mound were found and transported locally from an area near the Boyne River.
 How they were moved uphill, however, is still a puzzle.
-Scientists claim the entire site took decades to complete, and that because life expectancy was so low, it probably required multiple generations of builders.
+No one knows exactly how many years were required to build the site, however, estimates range from five years to several decades.

 Human Burial Mound?